miloyang/Express-JS-Note-Taker/README.md

 ## Installation

-The user will need to install the express package in order to use this application.
+The user will need to install the express JS package in order to use this application.

 ## Usage